breakthatbass/breakthatbass/s.md

 That should be enough for you to understand how commands work.
 You can probably find what you need online from here.
 I'll add a small cheatsheet below of all the commands you need to worry about right now.

-**You're using the ZSH shell**

-**Scripts and Shell Scripts**
-This isn't something you'll really be doing right now, but it's good to know what it is.

 ### Command Cheat Sheet

 Below are really al the most important commands that you'll use right now.